Menstrual Concerns

 New parents are sometimes shocked to find blood coming from the vagina of their week-old infant.
 This bleeding is caused by hormonal stimulation of the baby’s uterus by the mother’s hormones after pregnancy.
 When a baby is born, she is no longer exposed to these hormones and a small menstrual flow occurs.
-This is the same situation that will occur in adolescence when she enters her puberty.
+This is the same situation that will occur in adolescence when she enters puberty.
 Do not be concerned if you see a small amount of vaginal bleeding in the first two weeks of life.

 The normal time for your daughter’s first menstrual period is quite variable.
-Nine to 16 years of age is the range I consider the normal.
-I encourage you to contact our office if a period begins earlier.
+Nine to 16 years of age is the range I consider normal.
+I encourage you to contact our office if the period begins earlier.
 After periods begin, cycles are seldom regular for the first two years.
 The amount of flow may vary widely.
 These variations usually last for several years after menarche or the beginning of menstruation.
 Medical help may be needed if the periods are very heavy, painful, prolonged, frequent or have stopped for more than 4 months.

 Young women who have had regular periods for several years may have occasional missed periods.
 An emotionally upsetting experience, severe exercise or pregnancy are frequently the cause.
 Severe dieting may also affect the regularity of menstrual periods.